-angular information.
-The CADIS- $\Omega$ map seems to be strongly dominated by the reflecting behavior in the bottom right of the problem, indicating a more locally anisotropic behavior.
-This is likely due to the high probability of absorption of low energy neutrons in the shield.
-That is, low energy neutrons that are reflected off of the wall into the shield have a much lower survival probability than higher energy neutrons, like those in group 11.
-As a result, only the group 26 neutrons reflected directly towards the detector will contribute to the response, resulting in a locally anisotropic response-generating flux.
+map given the non-inclusion of angular information.
+The CADIS- Ω map seems to be strongly dominated by the streaming behavior of the particles between the shield and the detector in the right half of the problem, indicating a locally anisotropic behavior in this region.
+This is likely due to the lack of scattering reactions off of air for neutrons in this region.
+As particles travel beyond the detector, their probability for inducing a response decreases as their probability for exiting the problem increases.
+The decrease in particle importance near the problem boundaries is consistent with what has been observed for the contributon flux.
+Further, the importance of low energy neutrons contributing to the detector response drops off sharply shortly into the shield.
+This is likely due to the high probability of absorption of low energy neutrons into the shield.
+That is, low energy neutrons that are in the shield have a much lower survival probability than higher energy neutrons, like those in group 11.
+As a result, the majority of the group 26 neutrons that stream directly towards the detector once exiting the channel will contribute to the response, resulting in a locally anisotropic response-generating flux.

-This asymmetric effect in the CADIS- $\Omega$ case is not as prominent in group 11.
+This asymmetric effect in the CADIS- Ω case exists, but is not as prominent in group 11.
 Unlike group 26, the group 11 neutrons are far more likely to survive an interaction with the shield.
-As a result, the response-generating flux of group 11 has a similar probability to be from the reflective wall or the shield, resulting in a more locally-isotropic flux near the detector volume.
-Therefore, the group 11 CADIS- $\Omega$ adjoint fluxes more closely match the adjoint fluxes generated by CADIS.
+As a result, the response-generating flux of group 11 has a similar probability to be either from streaming out of the channel or from exiting the shield, resulting in a more locally-isotropic flux near the detector volume.
+As a result, a much greater portion of the shield contains particles of high importance to the detector response.
+Therefore, the group 11 CADIS- Ω adjoint flux is less dominated by the streaming behavior of particles exiting the channel.

 As mentioned previously, Table I reports FOMs using the Monte Carlo simulation time alone (designated MC), as well as an adjusted FOM that incorporates the runtimes for deterministic transport (designated adjusted).
 For a simple problem with the refined angular and spatial discretizations we chose, the deterministic calculation times were comparatively significant.
-Because CADIS- $\Omega$ uses two deterministic transport calculations while CADIS uses one, incorporating the increased time for the calculation is necessary for a fair comparison.
-It is worth noting that FW-CADIS- $\Omega$ and FW-CADIS would no longer have this discrepancy in deterministic calculation time.
+Because CADIS- Ω uses two deterministic transport calculations while CADIS uses one, incorporating the increased time for the calculation is necessary for a fair comparison.
+It is worth noting that FW-CADIS- Ω and FW-CADIS would no longer have this discrepancy in deterministic calculation time.

 The FOMs reported in Table I reveal the significant effect that the high relative errors on low energy bin responses had on the FOM for CADIS.
 Because the low energy bins had a high response cross section in addition to a high flux, these bins strongly affected the FOM for CADIS.
 The large difference in flux anisotropy near the detector in Fig. 5 may also explain this.
 The biasing parameters generated by CADIS are encouraging the MC calculation to spend equal calculation power splitting and rouletting for all directions entering the detector even though the flux is most likely to reflect off of the wall to generate a response.
 As a result, CADIS spends more time tracking in regions that do not contribute to the solution.
-Conversely, CADIS- $\Omega$ does capture this behavior, suggesting it will perform well for problems with strong, local angular anisotropy.
+Conversely, CADIS- Ω does capture this behavior, suggesting it will perform well for problems with strong, local angular anisotropy.